-Name Arlene Morris as Director Since Age 2006 57 Principal Business Experience Arlene Morris has served as a director since May 2006.
+Served as Name Arlene Morris as Director Since 2006 Age 58 Principal Business Experience Arlene Morris has served as a director since May 2006.
 Ms. Morris brings significant expertise in the establishment of strategic partnerships, marketing and operations to us.
-Ms Morris was appointed President and Chief Executive Officer of Affymax, Inc., a Nasdaq-listed biotechnology company, in June 2003.
-From 2001 to 2003, she served as the President and Chief Executive Officer of Clearview Projects, Inc. Prior to that, Ms. Morris served from 1996 to 2001 as the Senior Vice President, Business Development for Coulter Pharmaceutical Inc. Previously, she was the Vice President of Business Development at Scios, Inc. from 1993 to 1996, where she completed several high profile transactions, including one of the first biotech profit-sharing deals for a late-stage product.
-From 1977 through 1993.
-Ms. Morris held various management and executive positions at Johnson 8th through 1993, Ms. Morris held various management and executive positions at Johnson & Johnson in sales, marketing, new product development and business development, holding the position of Vice President of Business Development for McNeil Pharmaceutical from 1988 to 1993.
+Ms. Morris was appointed President and Chief Executive Officer of Affymax, Inc., a Nasdaqlisted biotechnology company, in June 2003.
+From 2001 to 2003, she served as the President and Chief Executive Officer of Clearview Projects, Inc. Prior to that, Ms. Morris served from 1996 to 2001 as the Senior Vice President, Business Development for Coulter Pharmaceutical Inc. 1003 to 1006.
+Scios, Inc. from 1993 to 1996, where she completed several high profile transactions, including one of the first biotech profit-sharing deals for a late-stage product.
+From 1977 through 1993, Ms. Morris held various management and executive positions at Johnson &

+Johnson in sales, marketing, new product development and business

+1 Served as Director Since Age Principal Business Experience development, holding the position of Vice President of Business Development for McNeil Pharmaceutical from 1988 to 1993.
 She received her B.A. degree in Biology and Chemistry from Carlow College and studied marketing at Western New England College.
-Ms. Morris also serves on the board of directors of BIO, the Biotechnology Industry Organization, Phenomix Corporation and Affymax, Inc. John K.A.
-Prendergast, Ph.D.
-2004 55 John K.A.
-Prendergast, Ph.D. has served as a director since September 2004.
-Since 1993.
+Ms. Morris also serves on the board of directors of BIO, the Biotechnology Industry Organization, Nuon Corporation and Affymax, Inc. Based on her extensive experience in the biotechnology industry, her prior leadership positions and her current senior management and board service, the Board believes Ms. Morris has the appropriate set of skills to serve as a member of our Board.
 John K.A.
 Prendergast, Ph.D.

-John K.A.
+2004 56 John K.A.
 Prendergast, Ph.D. has served as a director since September 2004.
 Since 1993, Dr. Prendergast has served as President of SummerCloud Bay Inc., an independent consulting firm providing services to the biotechnology industry.
-Dr. Prendergast is a cofounder and director of Avigen, Inc., a Nasdaq-listed company, where currently he is chairman of the audit, governance and compensation committees.
-He is a co-founder and currently serves as chairman of the board of directors of Palatin Technologies, Inc., an NYSE Amex-listed biopharmaceutical company.
+Dr. Prendergast is a cofounder and currently serves as chairman of the board of directors of Palatin Technologies, Inc., an NYSE Amex Equities-listed biopharmaceutical company.
+He is also currently serving as chairman of the board of directors of AVAX Technologies, Inc., an over-the-counter traded biotechnology company, and as the executive chairman of the board of consulting firm providing services to the biotechnology industry.
+Dr. Prendergast is a cofounder and currently serves as chairman of the board of directors of Palatin Technologies, Inc., an NYSE Amex Equities-listed biopharmaceutical company.
 He is also currently serving as chairman of the board of directors of AVAX Technologies, Inc., an over-the-counter traded biotechnology company, and as the executive chairman of the board of directors and chief executive officer of Antyra, Inc., a privately held biopharmaceutical company.
+Prior to our acquisition of Avigen, Inc., or Avigen, Dr. Prendergast served as a member of the Board of Avigen from 1992 to 2009.
 Dr. Prendergast received B.Sc., M.Sc. and Ph.D. degrees from the University of New South Wales, Sydney, Australia and a C.S.S. in Administration and Management from Harvard University.
+Based on his extensive experience in the biotechnology industry, his prior leadership positions and his current board service at other biotechnology companies, the Board believes Dr. Prendergast has the appropriate set of skills to serve as a member of our Board.